swcarpentry/git-novice/index.md

 Teams are not the only ones to benefit from version control: lone researchers can benefit immensely.
-Keeping a record of what was changed, when, and why is extremely useful for all researchers if they ever need to come back to the project later on (e.g., a year later, when memory has faded).
+Keeping a record of what was changed, when, and why is extremely useful for all researchers if they ever need to come back to the project later on (e.g. a year later, when memory has faded).

 Version control is the lab notebook of the digital world: it's what